JanoschKorell/janoschkorell.github.io/index.md

 ### Plots - STATA Plots

-This repository is to show my understanding of how data is represented.The plots have been chosen according to the structure of the data.
-For the programming of the plots STATA was used.You can view these files to also see my skills in programming STATA.
+This repository is to show my understanding of how data is represented.
+The plots have been chosen according to the structure of the data.
+For the programming of the plots STATA was used.
+You can view these files to also see my skills in programming STATA.

 [View on github](https://github.com/JanoschKorell/Various-plots)